Skip to content

 • Fresh Herbs (optional)

-Allow the turkey to rest for 20-30 minutes before carving to allow the juices to redistribute.
-Serve and enjoy turkey like you’ve never had before!
+Let the turkey rest for 20–30 minutes before carving to allow the juices to redistribute.
+Serve and enjoy!